appacademy/jump-start/jumpstart-files/part2/boolean_logic_readings.md

     "string" >= 5
   ```

 This comparison will throw an error.
 It doesn't make sense!
-How do you compare a string to an integer??
+How do you compare a string to an integer?

 ---
 ## Logical Operators

 Logical operators are like the `+`, `-`, `*`, and `/` of the boolean world!
-We can combine / operate on booleans in 3 primary methods:
+We can operate on booleans in 3 primary manners:

 ### And: `&&`